Sustainable Development and the Future of Work 2600-MSdz2SDFWen

 - knows the basic concepts of sustainable development

-- knows the basic concepts of the labor market
+- knows the basic concepts of the labour market

-- knows the basic phenomena that will be a challenge for work in the future
+- knows the basic phenomena that will challenge work in the future

 - recognizes the phenomena related to precarious work or work that does not provide a decent income